5 Ways To Prevent Blisters On The Ball Of Your Foot

 5. Donut pads

 Donut pads can be a bit bulky and cumbersome when used as a prevention.
 They come into their own as a ball of foot treatment though.
 If you have a blister, you'll need to take the pressure off it.
-The thicker the material (I use 5mm or 7mm orthopedic felt) the better the pressure relief - but the more room they take up in your shoe.
+The best policy is the thicker the material (I use 5mm or 7mm orthopedic felt) the better the pressure relief - but the more room they take up in your shoe.
 If you get prevention right, you won't need these.

 Take home messages